aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 19.md

 # Parallel Access Shift Register
 Inputs: load/shift, In, Clk, as well as parallel inputs
-Outputs: Parallel outputs, and serial out
+Outputs: Parallel outputs, and serial out load/shift = 0, Input is shifted in at next clock cycle load/shift = 1, Loads from parallel input at next clock cycle